H190K/qrcodegeneratorbrowserExtension/README.md

 Feel free to fork the repository and submit pull requests if you'd like to improve the extension.

 ## Contact:
-If you have any questions or suggestions, feel free to open an issue or reach out to me directly on [X/Twitter](https://x.com/h190k) or email me [@info@h190k.com](mailto:info@h190k.com).
+If you have any questions or suggestions, feel free to open an issue or reach out to me directly on [X/Twitter](https://x.com/h190k) or email me at [info@h190k.com](mailto:info@h190k.com).

 Happy coding! 😊